zhenya1007/ocamlspot/README.rst

 * ocaml-<version-name> : compilable against the given OCaml version
     * ocaml-4.00.0 : the latest "stable" version
-    * ocaml-4.00.0-rc1 : no longer maintained
-    * ocaml-4.00.0-beta2 : no longer maintained
+    * ocaml-4.00.1 : the latest "stable" version
 * default : Development version.
-Probably not for you.
+Sometimes not compilable.
+Not for you.

 Versions
 ================